 The "application server" (SIP Application Server and/or the OSA service capability server and/or IM-SSF) may communicate to the HSS.
 The Sh and Si interfaces are used for this purpose.
-The Sh and Si interfaces are shown in Figure 4.3.

 For the Sh interface, the following shall apply: